Catabenoides

 Catabenoides is a genus of moths of the family Noctuidae.
 The genus was proposed in 2002 to include five species from the seven that were previously associated with the genus Catabena; it has since expanded to 14 species.
 It is a New World genus and xerophytic, found throughout the southern United States through Mexico and further south into Bolivia, Paraguay, and northern Argentina.

 Species

-The following is a partial list of species:
+The following species are recognised in the genus Catabenoides: